The New Mom’s Guide on How to Store Breast Milk

 The NUK Seal ‘n Go breast milk storage bags are designed to hold up to 6 ounces, though I have heard of people putting up to 7 ounces in them with no issue.
 NUK breast milk storage bags are much like several of the other bags, in that they have a stand-alone design, they can be placed in the freezer or refrigerator, and they have a double seal with a leak-proof guarantee.

-Ameda Store ‘n Pour
+Ameda Pump ‘n Protect

-Ameda store and pour bags are awesome if you are using an Ameda breast pump.
+Ameda pump and protect bags are awesome if you are using an Ameda breast pump.
 Much like the Kiinde system, as well as the Medela Pump ‘n Save, you can pump directly into the pour and store bags without the extra step of needing to pour the expressed milk into the bag.
 The bags are easy to label and store in your freezer.
 These breast milk bags have a really nice, unique feature, which is the tear-and-pour spout.
 There is a place on the side of the bag that you can tear off and easily pour the milk out of the bag without spilling.
 The bags are also designed so that they can stand on their own.
 They are DEHP and BPA-free.
 They are labeled for 5 ounces of milk, but many people recommend putting no more than 4 ounces of milk in them.

 Mommy’s Precious